DCsunset/concurrent-executor/README.md

 Note that `--` is necessary to separate the options and the command.
 For `-o/--options` to work correctly, use `=` to prevent it from being parsed as another option.

+The standard input (stdin) of the `cssh` process is piped to the stdin of every spawned processes.
+Upon receiving one `SIGINT` (including keyboard interrupt) or `SIGTERM`, `cssh` will send `SIGTERM` to all spawned processes.
+Upon receiving more than one of them, `cssh` will instead send `SIGKLL` to kill all spawned processes.

 ### Library